 The academic staff member responsible for the organisation and execution of the module.
 The module leader may be the same person as the semester coordinator.
 If a person responsible for exam is pointed out, please state name and e-mail address here.

-Mads Nørding, Mnoer@dcm.aau.dk, Department of clinical medicine
+Søren Paaske Johnsen, spj@dcm.aau.dk; Department of Clinical Medicine

 Module type (e.g. study subject module, course module, project module etc.) Language of instruction.